 Member, Women's Energy and Climate Law Network

-Evidence Session, UK Parliament Environmental Audit Committee –
+Evidence Session, Scottish Parliament Environment, Climate Change and Land Reform Committee –

-Roundtable on Brexit and the environment British Academy, London –
+Roundtable on Environment and Brexit British Academy, London –

 Climate Governance after the Paris Agreement Global Governance Institute, University College London –